Orr0x/DocExtMD/README.md

 3. Verify system requirements and file formats
 4. Test with sample files before production use
 5. Check the `../scripts/` folder for testing utilities
+6. For VPS management: SSH into your VPS and use `docker-compose` commands